seppedelanghe/gogit/README.md

 ## Problem

-I found it annoying having 3 GitHub account at once and having to use special `Host` values in my SSH config like:
+I found it annoying having 3 GitHub accounts at once and having to use special `Host` values in my SSH config like:
 ```
 Host github.com-work
     Hostname github.com